 There’s a lot you can do with Instagram Stories.
 Create unique filters, engage viewers with polls and MCQs, and, as the name suggests, tell stories!
 On an Instagram Business account, you can even add simple swipe-up links to take viewers straight to your website or particular products.
 When done right, they can be a powerful tool for driving traffic and generating interest in your business.

-Stories are great.
+The stories are great.
 But don’t overdo them.

 Creating Stories is enjoyable for sure, as they can be less professional and visually perfect than posts that stick on your feed.
 However, a few Stories every day is the sweet spot, and more than this is simply overkill.
-Having too many Stories at the same time might be too much for our short attention-spans to handle, and your viewers are more likely to skip them altogether (Stories can be skipped with a simple swipe).
+Having too many Stories at the same time might be too much for our short attention spans to handle, and your viewers are more likely to skip them altogether (Stories can be skipped with a simple swipe).
 It’s similar to seeing very long pieces of text and letting out an internal yawn.

 If you have lots to tell your audience, space it out!
 Plan your Instagram Stories in advance so they can go out consistently and in good order.